dineshmohan24102004/19CS403_JAVA/Module-10/DAY-4/README.md

 # Ex.No:10(D) JAVA HASHSET & LINKEDHASHSET

 ## AIM:
- To create a java program use hashset concepts in collection and add the elements to the hashset and then display the elements iterate(use while) in an unordered collection.
+To write a Java program that reads n strings from the user, stores them in a HashSet, and then displays the elements using an iterator.**

 ## ALGORITHM :
-1. Start the Program.
-2. Import `java.util.*`
-3. Define class `Main` with `main` method:
--	a) Initialize `Scanner` and read integer `n`
--	b) Create a `HashSet` named `hs` to store unique strings
-4. Use a loop to read `n` strings and add each to `hs`
-5. Use an enhanced `for` loop to print each element in `hs`
-6. End
+1.Start.

+2.Create a Scanner object to read input from the user.

+3.Create an empty HashSet of type String.

+4.Read an integer n from the user (number of elements to insert).

+5.Loop from i = 0 to i < n:

+6.Read a string input.

+7.Add the string to the HashSet using .add() method.

+8.Create an Iterator for the HashSet.

+9.Use a while loop to iterate through the HashSet:

+10.Print each element using the iterator.

+11.End.